← Back to blog

 • Single-tenant deployment: All customers share the same infrastructure.
 Dedicated instances are not available today.

-• Encryption at rest: PostgreSQL data is stored on encrypted volumes at the infrastructure level (Hetzner's default), but Kopra does not implement application-level encryption for field values.
+• Application-level encryption at rest: Data is stored on encrypted volumes at the infrastructure level, but Kopra does not implement additional application-level encryption for field values.

 • Audit log export: Audit logs are stored internally and visible in the dashboard, but there is no API endpoint for exporting them to your SIEM.